qrtl/axls-oca/stock_move_location/readme/USAGE.md

   show up
 - If "PLANNED TRANSFER" is used - the picking won't be validated automatically
-- When you choose specific lot/serial numbers to be moved in the wizard and opt for 'PLANNED TRANSFER,' the selected lot/serial will be reserved on the Picking.

 If you want to transfer a full quant: